-Myanmar military denies claims it was threatening a coup
+Myanmar military denies coup threats over vote fraud claims

 The military ran Myanmar for some 50 years before beginning a transitioning to democracy in 2010.
 The current constitution ensures the country’s generals maintain considerable influence in the country’s affairs by guaranteeing them a quarter of the seats in parliament and control of a number of key ministries.

-Alarmed diplomatic missions in the country had reacted Friday to the military’s statements by issuing a joint statement urging calm.
+Alarmed diplomatic missions in Myanmar reacted Friday to the military’s statements by issuing a joint statement urging calm.

 “We urge the military, and all other parties in the country, to adhere to democratic norms, and we oppose any attempt to alter the outcome of the elections or impede Myanmar’s democratic transition,” said the statement issued by the EU, the U.S., the United Kingdom, Australia and others.